-Influencer marketing 2021: 5 tools and many tips
+Influencer marketing 2021: 8 tools for in-depth research and many tips

 Every marketer and their mother is talking about how awesome influencer marketing is — and they are not wrong.
 Even though influencer marketing has been repeatedly included in the "20xx trends" for at least the last ten years, it is there for a reason.